danigoland/py36-alpine-llvm6/README.md

  - and many more

 I use this image as a base image for python 3.6 as it is an alpine version which is way lighter but still has support for LLVM6.

+If you run into any issues don't hesistate to submit a new issue :) PRs are always welcome!